Dnuns/hacker-news/README.md

 I learned basic and advanced concepts in React.

-I added some improvements like the "less" button, responsiveness with bootstrap and small css tweaks.
+I added some improvements like responsiveness with bootstrap and small css tweaks.

 ## Links